 Severity: Mid

-It was not very clear for participants that they were matching the sounds on the left with the characters on the right column.
+Participants couldn't quickly tell if they were supposed to match the items on the left column with those on the right column.
 Some also assumed they would drag the buttons instead of clicking.
-This happened because the design was not intuitive and lacked instructions.

 "I don't know how we're supposed to match them because there are no arrows or anything so I'm not sure if we're supposed to drag or directly pair them up"